anderslauri/eleutheria-gcp-iap/README.md

 ### Host and protocol
 - Request URI resolves to header `X-Original-URI`.

-## Required Permissions
+## Required Permissions Google Service Account
-The following permissions are required.
+Google service account must have enough permissions to retrieve all policy bindings within the project, also `Admin SDK` must be enabled on the project to enable access to Google Workspace.

 ### Google Workspace
 Google service account must have, atleast, prebuilt administrative role `Group Reader` in Google Workspace.
 Please reference [Google Workspace Administrator Roles][Google Workspace Administrator Roles] for more information.

-### Google Workspace

 ## Endpoints